1ssb/Lazy_Photographer/README.md

-# Robo Picasso
+# Lazy Photgrapher Problem

-What would it take for a robot to see everything in 3D moving in 2D?
+What would it take for a lazy photographer to have all the scene best characteristics while moving the least?

-The art gallery problem solved for autonomous systems in SE(2), simply.
+The single guard art gallery problem solved for autonomous systems in SE(2), simply.